 This course is designed to teach state of-the-art design and interpretation of pressure transient testing through hands-on examples and exercises from oil and gas fields.
 The course describes the detailed process from well-testing selection and design to data acquisition, validation, and interpretations for different types of reservoirs.
-Information about the latest developments in pressure transient analysis such as testing under multiphase flow conditions, layered reservoirs, and numerical analysis.
+Information about the latest developments in pressure transient analysis such as testing under multiphase flow conditions, layered reservoirs, and numerical well test analysis are discussed.

 - Understanding the fundamentals behind all types of well test (DST, Formation Testing, Buildup, Interference and Pulse Tests, etc.)

 - Learning the reservoir and well properties that may be obtained from various types of tests

-- Selecting appropriate testing methods and appropriately design testing procedures to maximize the potential of obtaining required information and minimize the cost and disruption of field operations.
+- Selecting appropriate testing methods and optimizing the test design to maximize the potential of obtaining required information and minimize the cost and disruption of field operations.

 - Analyzing data and determining the range of uncertainties of the results

 Understand the state-of-the-art of well testing, including testing of horizontal wells, layered or naturally fractured reservoirs, and oil or gas reservoirs producing under multiphase flow conditions.

 Who Should Attend